Is a Notarized Document Legally Binding?

 • Notarize the contract to prove the signers’ identity

 Some documents that meet the conditions mentioned above can be legally binding without being notarized.
-A notary signature and seal provides additional protection in case legal disputes arise.
+A notary signature and seal provides additional protection in case disputes arise.

 Will a Notarized Agreement Hold in Court if I Notarize It Online?

 Of course!
-Online notarizing has become a valid method of authenticating legal documents.
+Online notarizing has become a valid method of authenticating documents.
 Some statessuch as Utah, Virginia, Kentucky, and Washingtonstarted the trend a long time ago, and many others have recently joined.

 Before exploring this option, you may want to check if the method is currently available in your state and for which documents.